szymonkups/tmdb-search/README.md

 ## Application architecture
 Application is divided into three layers:
 * API - this is where actual API calls are made.
 This layer is responsible for communication with the server via HTTP calls.
+Implementation can be found inside `src/api` directory, 100% code coverage.
 * Models - higher level abstraction over API layer.
 Provides simplified interface to access data from the server.
 There are two models available: `SearchModel` (used to perform movie search) and `MovieModel` (stores information about single search result).
+Implementation can be found inside `src/models` directory, 100% code coverage.
 * View - realized as React components.
 Uses models to access data and update its state.